iomete/iom-docs/glossary/alternative-data.md

 ---
 title: Alternative Data
-description: Alternative data encompasses insights from non-traditional sources, offering a broader perspective compared to conventional data channels.
+description: Alternative data refers to information gathered from non-traditional sources, providing insights beyond what traditional data sources can offer.
+The definition of alternative data varies across industries, depending on the conventional data sources used by businesses and competitors.
 ---

 # Alternative Data